Snow in Rome! A once-in-a-lifetime opportunity in the Eternal City…

 …and, although you may not have experienced snow in Rome, I can show you a slim porthole on what to expect if visiting Rome during the unlikely event of snow.

-I particularly like the way that snow always tends to transform even the most memorable of sites and especially, statues – reminds me a little of when pigeons or seagulls sit on a statue’s head.
+I particularly like the way that snow always tends to transform even the most memorable of sites especially statues – reminds me a little of when pigeons or seagulls sit on the heads of statues.

-By the time we arrive at Piazza del Popolo, sadly only a veil of snow remains on the domes of the “twin” churches – Santa Maria in Montesanto (built, 1662-75) and Santa Maria dei Miracoli (built, 1675-79).
+By the time we arrive at Piazza del Popolo, sadly only a veil of snow remains on the domes of the “twin” churches – Santa Maria in Montesanto (built from 1662-75) and Santa Maria dei Miracoli (built from 1675-79).

 Standing in the centre of the piazza, the Egyptian obelisk of Ramesses II from Heliopolis, is free of all snow traces.

 A short video of Piazza del Popolo.
-Bare with me as I’m still learning how to take videos – this one is with my small compact camera.
+Bear with me as I’m still learning how to take videos – this one is with my small compact camera.

 Pink Floyd Exhibition – Their Mortal Remains